“I found the online community a month after diagnosis and am so glad I did.”06 June 2022

 “Pain is an alarm to tell our body to do something different to avoid harm.”

-I've found meditation techniques very helpful in managing pain, as well as stress and anxiety.
+I've found meditation techniques can be very helpful in managing pain, as well as stress and anxiety.
 I would recommend it to anyone, you don't have to have a spiritual belief.

 It's a very calming and practical way to help your mind and body deal with life circumstances, including the consequences of arthritis.

-I realise this won't work for everyone, particularly if you are in constant pain, but it works well for me with the sudden jabs and pulses of pain I sometimes experience.
+I realise this won't work for everyone, particularly if you are in constant pain.
 Any new or persistent undiagnosed pains should of course be referred to a GP.

 You might also be interested in...